BrianRuizy/b-r.io/README.md

 1. **Install Dependencies**: `npm install`
 2. **Environment variables**: Copy `.env.example` to a new `.env.local`
 3. **Database Setup**: See [Database Setup](#database-setup)
-4. **Prisma Setup**: `npm install @prisma/client` (if you haven't already), then run `npx prisma generate`.
-5. **Start Developing**: `npm run dev`, this will automatically create the .contentlayer files and start the Next.js development server.
+4. **Start Developing**: `npm run dev`, this will automatically create the .contentlayer files and start the Next.js development server.

 ## Database Setup

-- Sign up for a PlanetScale account
-- Create a new database in PlanetScale
-- Update the DATABASE_URL environment variable in your project's `.env.local` file with the connection string provided by PlanetScale
+- Vercel Postgres

 ## Deployment